GoshKolotyan/Perovskyte-Crystal/README.md

 # **Perovskite-Crystal Project**

 This project is part of a **research study** focused on predicting perovskite crystal **energy gaps (Eg)** using machine learning.
-It includes data processing, exploratory analysis, model selection, training, and large-scale predictions.
+The study leverages **Density Functional Theory (DFT) calculations** and **experimental results** to train and evaluate models.
+The workflow includes data processing, exploratory analysis, model selection, training, and large-scale predictions.

 ---